mcmire/dotfiles/README.md

 ### Running the install script

-Now that you have the prerequisites out of the way, you can actually install these configuration files and get started vimming.
+Now that you have the prerequisites out of the way, you can get started using this configuration.

-First, you need to download this repo somehow.
-My goal is to get you on a path to creating your own vimfiles, so I would recommend forking this repo so that you can push up changes to it later.
-Clone your fork in a convenient place you'll remember, such as the same place you store code:
+First, you need to get these files onto your computer somehow.
+Rather than merely cloning this repo and then modifying the files therein, the goal of this configuration is to **get you on a path to creating your own dotfiles**.
+Therefore, you'll want to fork this repo so that you can push changes up to it later.
+Once you've done this, you can then clone your fork in a convenient place you'll remember, such as the same place you store code:

     cd ~/your-code-directory
-    git clone git://github.com:yourusername/vimfiles.git
+    git clone git@github.com:yourusername/vimfiles.git

-If you already installed Vim at some point in the past, then you'll want to make sure you remove all of those configuration files first.
+If you already installed Vim at some point in the past, then you'll want to make sure to move the existing configuration files out of the way first.
 At a minimum, you'll want to run:

     mv ~/.vim ~/.vim.old
     mv ~/.vimrc ~/.vimrc.old

 Next, run the install script that comes bundled with this repo.
-Since you forked the repo, it's best that you install all of the files here as *symlinks*.
-This will allow you to edit them *either* directly *or* through your forked repo
+Since you forked the repo, it's best that you install all of the files here as symlinks.
+This will allow you to edit them through your forked repo location.
-location:

     script/install --link